 top of page

 I am an Assistant Professor in the Department of Anthropology at the University of Victoria in BC, Canada.
 My research interest lies in the evolutionary origins and socio-ecological drivers of primate behavioural flexibility and diversity.
 I use a variety of interdisciplinary methods in the field to study wild populations.
-I recently completed a postdoctoral fellowship at the Max Planck Institute of Evolutionary Anthropology, investigating chimpanzee culture and communication as part of the Pan African Project: The Cultured Chimpanzee.
+I completed a postdoctoral fellowship at the Max Planck Institute of Evolutionary Anthropology, investigating chimpanzee culture and communication as part of the Pan African Project: The Cultured Chimpanzee.
 During my doctoral thesis on wild chimpanzee vocal communication, I developed a passive acoustic monitoring system for primates living in a tropical forest.
 I continue to promote non-invasive monitoring as well as supporting the development of automated methods for data processing and analyses.

 kcfhc6zxtcufvnbrmhvk.jpeg